 1. Redirecting 2% of any income tax paid in Romania to the FINkers United association (applicable if you are not tax exempt).
-To do this, please fill in this form and send it to ANAF, using this IBAN.
-The money will be used for promotion of FINkers United, to drive more adoption and speed up releases of new features.
+To do this, please fill in the form below and send it to ANAF, using this IBAN: RO34INGB0000999904411859.
+The money are used for promotion of FINkers United, to drive more adoption and speed up releases of new features.

 2. Spreading the word – include a link to fintp.org on your website or simply say something nice about it on social media.

 3. Giving a testimonial – what you like about FinTP or FINkers United, how it helped you achieve something.

 When taking decisions, it is important to make each member’s opinion count.
-This is how you can actually become part of the decision making process and decide upon the community’s future, and implicitly your own within this.
+This is how you can actually become part of the decision making process and decide upon the community’s future.

-Every community member is expected to share his/her opinion on all matters and so they will simply cast votes.
+Every community member is expected to share his/her opinion by casting votes.
 However, only the meritorious members will have a binding vote for the purpose of decision making (project maintainers, committers, Steering Committee members).
 This does not mean that you cannot make a difference, even if you are none of the above mentioned meritorious members, as a well justified vote may get supported by a binding vote.